 This market has tilted the trading situation; with the Indians from Manipur now shopping there instead of the Myanmarese coming into Moreh as they did years ago.
 With the borders opening up and the road link between India, Myanmar and Thailand getting formalized, turn of fortune may be just round the corner.

 As I walked down the path through the friendship gate into Moreh, I seemed to have entered a melting pot of cultures.
 I could hear a spattering of almost every Indian language in the street.
 Sarong clad women with flowers in their hair sipped on filter coffee and the smell of sambhar was not far behind.
 After the coup in Burma in 1962, there was complete disintegration of civil society and the businesses owned by Indians were nationalized turning them into refugees overnight.
 They came to India and most of them settled in border town Moreh, as close as possible to where they had it all.
 However, the younger generation are migrating to other parts of India in search of better prospects rather than live in the fragrance of Burmese proximity.
 Whoever gained by living in the past ?

 If the Trailer to Myanmar had so much promise, how would the real show be I wonder.
-Yes, Myanmar is on the cards for 2016, let the mysticism unfold.
+Yes, Myanmar is on the cards, let the mysticism unfold, let it be soonish.
 Until then, I am smearing Tanakha on my face to grow a couple of years younger !!:)